A Blueprint to Guide You

 5. Sharing and Accessibility

 The best thing that comes along with digital brochures is that you can share your content with anybody, anywhere, and without costing your pocket dearly.
-It is easier to share an interactive brochure across any medium through which you can refer to other prospects.
+It is easier to share an interactive brochure across any medium through which you can refer to other prospects whether it be your website or email marketing campaign.
 Moreover, digital brochures can be accessed using any device, thus, empowering your customer to view your content when and where they desire.

 The best stage in a buyer’s journey to use product brochures as a marketing communication tool